Mike Lookinland

-Michael Paul Lookinland (born December 19, 1960) is an American actor and cameraman.
+Michael Paul Lookinland (born December 19, 1960) is an American actor, musician and cameraman.
 He is best known for his role as the youngest brother, Bobby Brady, on the ABC sitcom The Brady Bunch from 1969 to 1974, and all of its sequels and spinoffs.

 Early life

-Lookinland was born in Mount Pleasant, Utah to Paul (a principal at Steven White Junior High, Carson, California) and Karen Lookinland.
-Paul and Karen were residing in the Los Angeles area, but they were visiting family in Spring City over Christmas break 1960 when Michael was born.
-His grandfather was an administrator at LDS Hospital.
+Lookinland was born in Mount Pleasant, Utah, to Paul and Karen Lookinland.
+His father was a principal at Stephen M. White Junior High, Carson, California.
+Paul and Karen resided in San Pedro, California, but were visiting family in nearby Spring City over Christmas break 1960 when Michael was born.
+His grandfather was an administrator at LDS Hospital in Salt Lake City.
 He has two siblings: sister Theresa and brother Todd, who starred in The Blue Bird with Elizabeth Taylor.
 Todd would later appear in a Brady Bunch episode that served as the pilot for a spin-off series, Kelly's Kids, about a husband and wife with three boys: one white, one black, and one Asian.
 The series was not bought.

 Michael was raised as a member of the Church of Jesus Christ of Latter-day Saints.
 He began working as an actor at age seven.
 By age nine, he had appeared in numerous television commercials for such products as toys, Cheerios cereal, and Band-Aid bandages.

 Career

 Lookinland was a TV-commercial actor before he was cast in The Brady Bunch, having done around thirty commercials.
 He had been offered two roles - Eddie on The Courtship of Eddie's Father and Bobby on The Brady Bunch; his parents chose the latter, feeling it would be healthier for him to be around other children closer to his age rather than an only child on an all-adult cast (the role of Eddie eventually went to Brandon Cruz).
 He has naturally sandy-colored, wavy hair.
 Because his hair color did not match TV-siblings Peter's or Greg's natural dark brown color, his was dyed dark brown and straightened.
 Occasionally, the lights on set were so hot that his dye would run down his face.
 During the last two seasons of The Brady Bunch, his natural hair color was allowed to show.
+He also voiced Bobby Brady in the ABC Saturday morning cartoon The Brady Kids from 1972 to 1974.

-Lookinland provided the voice of Oblio in the 1971 animated film The Point!.
-Shortly after the final season of The Brady Bunch wrapped filming, he appeared alongside Jennifer Jones and Paul Newman in the 1974 disaster film blockbuster The Towering Inferno and on the 1970s TV show The Secrets of Isis.
+Within weeks after the final season of The Brady Bunch wrapped filming, he was cast in a supporting role alongside Jennifer Jones and Paul Newman in the 1974 disaster film The Towering Inferno.
+In 1975, he made a guest appearance on the 1970s TV show The Secrets of Isis with fellow child actors Tommy Norden and Buddy Foster.